dljsjr/pisciform.fish/README.md

 3. The runner will source any init files that were passed to the wrapping call
 4. The runner will capture the existing environment variables and alias definitions for the subshell
 5. The runner will reset the directory stack so that only the changes from the function are captured.
+   1. This only applies to Bash and ZSH, since POSIX doesn't have a concept of a directory stack and doesn't have `pushd`/`popd` commands.
 6. The runner will call the wrapped function or built-in
 7. The runner will exit early with the command's status if the status is non-zero
 8. The runner will capture the environment variables, aliases, and directory stack state from after the command is executed